mdsimpson/swcampaign/docs/views.md

 At the top of the page, it will show:

-* It will display a voting progress bar showing the % of votes recorded
+* It will display a progress bar showing the % of signed consent forms recorded
-* It will display a second progress bar showing the progress of "yes" votes progressing toward 80% of votes.
-* It will display the % "yes" votes and % "no" votes thus far, and the ration of yes:no votes.

 ### Inbox Section